CaglarKullu/virtual_food_storage/README.md

 ### Immutability

 Immutability is key for predictable state management.
-Our models are designed to be immutable, ensuring reliability and simplicity in state changes:
+The models are designed to be immutable, ensuring reliability and simplicity in state changes:

 ```dart